devopsdays/devopsdays-web/content/events/2020-raleigh/welcome.md

 Description = "devopsdays raleigh 2020"
 +++

-In 2020, DevOpsDays Raleigh is partnering with <a href="https://allthingsopen.org">All Things Open </a> to organize the DevOps tracks and will be co-located during the event held at the Raleigh Convention Center on October 18-20, 2020.
+In 2020, DevOpsDays Raleigh is partnering with <a href="https://allthingsopen.org">All Things Open</a> to organize the DevOps tracks, and will be co-located during the event that will be held <strong><a href="https://allthingsopen.org">ONLINE virtually</a></strong> on October 18-20, 2020.

-For those that want to attend DevOpsDays Raleigh, you'll be able to purchase a ticket to All Things Open 2020 and attend one of the DevOps tracks.
-In addition, you'll be able to attend other tracks available during the conference at no additional costs.
+For those that want to attend DevOpsDays Raleigh, you'll be able to purchase a ticket to <strong><a href="https://allthingsopen.org">All Things Open</a></strong> and attend one of the DevOps tracks.
+In addition, you'll also be able to attend any of the other tracks available during the conference at no additional costs.

-DevOpsDays Raleigh will maintain our brand presence and continue to advocate for our local DevOps community.
+DevOpsDays Raleigh will maintain our brand presence, and continue to advocate for our local DevOps community.